 349. Toto IV (1982) - Toto

-Speaking of band's most successful albums, Toto IV was, (you guessed it), Toto's fourth and the one that sold all the records and won all the awards.
-Two of the best rock singles bookend it in "Rosanna", (which features one of the finest drum grooves of all time courtesy of the late Jeff Porcaro), and the world music tinged "Africa".
-No one alive since 1982 has missed either of these and the other single "I Won't Hold You Back" could be one of the decades finest textbook ballads.
+Speaking of a band's most successful album, Toto IV was, (you guessed it), Toto's fourth and the one that sold all the records and won all the awards.
+Two of the best rock singles bookend it with "Rosanna", (which features one of the finest drum grooves of all time courtesy of the late Jeff Porcaro), and the world music tinged "Africa".
+No one alive since 1982 has missed either of these, and the other single "I Won't Hold You Back" could be one of the decades finest textbook ballads.
 Toto basically pulled out all the stops with IV, a band made up of overly skilled session musicians that up and decided now was the time to deliver the most commercial album possible.

 348. Definitely Maybe (1994) - Oasis